Bola Kampung

-Bola Kampung (Robokicks in English; international title: Football Kids) is a Malaysian animated television series, revolves around the kampung boys who are passionate in football.
+Bola Kampung (English title: Robokicks international title: Football Kids) is a Malaysian animated television series, revolves around the kampung boys who are passionate in football.
 The series, spanned with 6 seasons and 78 episodes, aired from 2006 to 2010 on TV2 and it is viewed in more than 16 countries including Indonesia, Brunei, Thailand, Singapore, Philippines, Vietnam and Turkey.

 Premise

 The story is set in a kampung named Gong Lechar in the Pohon Bambu district; this story revolves around a group of adolescents who have great passions towards football.
 However, they only play it for the sake of fun.
 Not until the principal Mr Doud and the newlywed appointed coach, Mr Abdul Rahman decided to form a football team representing their school in the inter school competition.
 Iwan leads the team in its struggles to become the best in the district.
 Alas, his dream is against by his father, Azman who doesn't want Iwan to suffer the same fate as him.
 Azman was once a national player who suffered a tragic fate that tarnished his football career.
 With the support of his friends, Azizul and Sabok, Iwan manage to steer aside the problems and emerges as the backbone of the team.
 With togetherness, the team strives to overcome challenges that come along the way in order to achieve their dreams.